k-Connectivity in Random Key Graphs with Unreliable Links

-Also, $k$-connectivity improves resiliency against network disconnection due to battery depletion, in both normal mode of operation and under battery-depletion attacks \cite{LiWanWangYi,Stajano}.
+Also, $k$-connectivity improves resiliency against network disconnection due to battery depletion, in both normal mode of operation and under battery-depletion attacks \cite{LiWanWangYi}.
 Furthermore, it enables flexible communication-load balancing across multiple paths so that network energy consumption is distributed without penalizing any access path \cite{Ganesan:2001:HEM:509506.509514}.
-In addition, $k$-connectivity is useful in terms of achieving consensus despite adversarial nodes in the network.
-Specifically, it is known that for a network to achieve consensus in the presence of adversarial nodes, a necessary and sufficient condition is that the number of adversary-controlled nodes be less than half of the network connectivity {\em and} less than one third of the number of network nodes \cite{Dolev:1981:BGS:891722,Haotian}.
-In other words, if $k = 2f+1$ where $f$ is the number of adversary-controlled nodes, $k$-connectivity guarantees that consensus can be reached in a network with $n \gg f$ nodes.